Close Menu

 He’s convinced the table needs more sweeping than the floor, but it buys me 10 minutes!

-He’s currently convinced his play table needs more sweeping than the tiles, but it buys me enough peace to actually send an email.
+He currently believes the play table needs more sweeping than the tiles, but it buys enough peace to send an email.

 Other jobs that actually work: